San Jose mayor wants gun owners to get liability insurance

 SAN JOSE, Calif.
 (AP) — The mayor of San Jose has proposed requiring gun owners in the nation's 10th largest city to carry liability insurance to cover taxpayer costs associated with firearm violence.

-The Mercury News reports that, if approved, Mayor Sam Liccardo's strict new measure would be the first of its kind in the nation to curb gun violence.
+If approved, Mayor Sam Liccardo's strict new measure proposed Monday would be the first of its kind in the nation to curb gun violence, the Mercury News reported .

 The city of 1 million was home to two children killed in a July 28 mass shooting at the Gilroy Garlic Festival.

-Liccardo announced his proposal on Monday.
-It would require approval from the City Council.
+"With this measure, we won't suddenly end gun violence," Liccardo said.
+"But we're going to stop paying for it."

+Under Liccardo's proposal, which would require approval from the City Council, gun owners would have to either carry liability insurance or pay a fee to cover emergency response and medical care for victims of gun violence.

-He likened the proposal to attempts to lower smoking rates and car crashes.
+Liccardo likened the proposal to attempts to lower smoking rates and car crashes.
+Motorists, he pointed out, are required to carry auto insurance, and tobacco consumption is taxed both to discourage smoking and cover the costs of smoke-related illnesses and death.

-Gun rights groups are vowing that if the City Council approves the measure, they will take San Jose to court.
+Gun rights groups are vowing to take San Jose to court if the City Council approves the measures.
+"We think it's really misguided," said George Lee, an attorney representing firearm groups like the Firearms Policy Coalition.

+Under Liccardo's plan, liability insurance would cover the accidental discharge of a gun, along with intentional acts by people who steal or borrow a gun from a gun owner.
+He acknowledged that insurers won't cover intentional conduct by a gun owner.

 Information from: San Jose (Calif.)
 Mercury News, http://www.mercurynews.com